epfl-ada/ada-2023-project-pandamonium/README.md

 - 1.12.23: Discuss feedback of Milestone 2 with mentor.
 ---
 - 05.12.23: Redo Milestone 2, keep the things that are usable.
 Work out new research questions and overall goal of the project.
-- 08.12.23: Gather necessary additional datasets and make start
+- 08.12.23: Gather necessary additional datasets and make start with research questions.
 ---
 - 12.12.23:
 - 15.12.23:
-- 18.12.23
+- 18.12.23:
 ---
-- 20.12.23: Gather all necessary plots
+- 20.12.23: Combine all notebooks and unify for the deliverable
 - 21.12.23: Make up datastory & alter plots for interactive use
 - 22.12.23: **Project milestone 3 deadline**